rocksanen/crypto_smart_contracts/README.md

 Backend (Smart Contracts)

     Solidity: The Ethereum smart contract language used to write the Crowdfunding contract.
-    Hardhat: A powerful development environment for Ethereum used for compiling, testing, and deploying the smart contract.
+    Hardhat: A development environment for Ethereum used for compiling, testing, and deploying the smart contract.

 Frontend